How Can Equitable Access to Heritage Help Solve Global Challenges?

 An Exploratory Dialogue

-Join experts from around the globe for a dialogue about the need to ensure equitable access to public domain heritage in the digital environment as a means to address global challenges.
-This event aims to stimulate a conversation on how open access to heritage contributes to six key themes: education for all, climate science, social inclusion, ethical AI, sustainable development, and cultural and linguistic diversity.
+On 29 April, 2026 experts from around the globe met at UNESCO House, Salle IX in Paris, France, for a dialogue about the need to ensure equitable access to public domain heritage in the digital environment as a means to address global challenges.
+This event stimulated conversations on how open access to heritage contributes to six key themes: education for all, climate science, social inclusion, ethical AI, sustainable development, and cultural and linguistic diversity.

 • Anna Tumadóttir